wasimusu/CS5700-HW4/README.md

 Sequence diagram did not change
 ![](https://github.com/wasimusu/CS5700-HW4/blob/master/soduko.solver/System%20Sequence%20Diagram.jpeg)

+## Tested the 36*36 sudoku
+- Tested the backtracking manually.
+The backtracking works as intended.
+- Works for "Puzzle-36x36-01-B001.txt" The other two require too many guesses and thus too much recursion.

 ## Implemented iterator pattern.
 - It makes the encapsulation stronger.
 - Now you can loop through Sudoku like an iterator